What is the most important thing on my Credit Report?

 What factors make a difference in my credit report?

-There are a handful of factors that play roles in determining your credit score.
-They carry different weight as far as impact goes, but all of these factors should be taken into account.
+A handful of factors play roles in determining your credit score.
+They carry different weights as far as impact goes, but all of these factors should be considered.

-Payment History (35%): This is your account payment history on previous and present accounts, including those on public record.
+Payment History (35%): This is your account payment history on previous and present accounts, including those on public records.
 Late or delinquent payments will immediately lower your score.
-One late payment, overdue by just 30 days, can lower your credit score by more than 60 points.
+One late payment, overdue by 30 days, can lower your credit score by more than 60 points.

-Amounts Owed (30%): This is simply how much you owe on your accounts.
-The amount of available credit you are regularly using on credit cards (revolving accounts) is a big one.
+Amounts Owed (30%): This is how much you owe on your accounts.
+The amount of available credit you regularly use on credit cards (revolving accounts) is a big one.
 For the best score in this category, the rule is to keep the overall use of your available credit below 30%.

 Age of Accounts (15%): This is the length of time your accounts have been open and active.
 Lenders and creditors like to see experience in this category.
-A bunch of new accounts do not hold as much weight as long standing accounts.
+Many new accounts do not hold as much weight as long-standing accounts.

 Types of Credit (10%): This is the variety of accounts you have open and regularly use.
-Revolving accounts, such as credit cards and installment credit accounts, such as a mortgage or auto loan typically make up this category.
+Revolving accounts, such as credit cards and installment credit accounts, such as a mortgage or auto loan, typically comprise this category.

 New Credit (10%): This category includes all new credit inquiries and recently opened accounts.
 You should aim to keep this category to as few as possible.

-These are the basics of what goes into your credit score, which can be helpful in deciding what accounts to consider.
-If you are just starting to build your credit, wanting to maintain a healthy score or looking to repair past mistakes, these are good factors to know.
-I will continue to provide resources to help you on the DIY path, but am also available to answer questions.
+These are the basics of what goes into your credit score, which can help decide what accounts to consider.
+If you are starting to build your credit, want to maintain a healthy score or are looking to repair past mistakes, these are good factors to know.
+I will continue to provide resources to help you on the DIY path, but I am also available to answer questions.
 So, if you are actively looking to learn more, reach out!

-Keep watch on the blog, new posts coming soon.
-Is there a topic you would like to hear more about?
-Shoot me an email and let me know!
+Keep watch on the blog; new posts are coming soon.
+Is there a topic you would like to hear more about, send me an email and let me know!